-- The Sponsor's Board must pass a resolution approving the fiscal sponsorship arrangement, as expressed in the written agreement, with the Project. - The Sponsor must have a conflict of interest policy in place that contemplates conflicts with sponsored Projects and their leadership and provides clear direction for vetting potential conflicts and otherwise implementing the policy. - The Sponsor must maintain sufficient financial resources to assure continuous, uninterrupted operation and employ procedures and internal controls based on Generally Accepted Accounting Principles and all regulations. - The Sponsor must evaluate the capability, potential, experience, and integrity of Project leaders to assure a constructive, mutually respected working relationship between the Sponsor and the Project. - The Sponsor may only charge Projects reasonable fees commensurate with the services it will provide.
-Further: - If the Sponsor is re-granting funds to the Project and not providing additional services, the overhead fee may not exceed 7% of the City grant if awarded. - If the Sponsor is re-granting funds to the Project and providing additional services, such as accounting or administration, the overhead fee may not exceed 15% of the City grant if awarded.
+- The Sponsor must evaluate the capability, potential, experience, and integrity of Project leaders to assure a constructive, mutually respected working relationship between the Sponsor and the Project. - The Sponsor may only charge Projects reasonable fees commensurate with the services it will provide: - If the Sponsor is re-granting funds to the Project and not providing additional services, the overhead fee may not exceed 7% of the City grant if awarded. - If the Sponsor is re-granting funds to the Project and is providing additional services, such as accounting or administration, the overhead fee may not exceed 15% of the City grant if awarded.